-Taking the advice of her older friends, Anna Summers decided to hunt for a RAship despite the difficulties.
-She was never the type to back down, even if it meant mass emailing every faculty member of the Department of Microbiology and Immunology, including Dr. Winters, whose grey hair and pale, lifeless-looking face accentuated the connotation of his surname.
-It was almost impossible writing an enthusiastic cover letter with his photo on her desktop, but she was Anna Summers, personality warm enough to melt the Arctic even without the help of methane and CO2.
+Taking the advice of her academic adviser, Anna Summers decided to hunt for a RAship despite the difficulties.
+She was never the type to back down, even if it meant mass emailing every faculty member of the Department of Microbiology and Immunology, including Dr. Winters, whose grey hair and pale, lifeless face accentuated the cold connotation of his surname.
+It was almost impossible writing an enthusiastic cover letter with his photo on her laptop screen, but she was Anna Summers, personality warm enough to melt the Arctic even without the help of methane and CO2.

-Perhaps it was due to her enthusiasm, but more likely just to stop her from spamming his inbox, Dr. Winters finally replied a month later with a single "OK" and a CC to elsa dot snow at uarendelle dot edu
+Perhaps he really was impressed by her enthusiasm, but more likely just to stop her from spamming his inbox, Dr. Winters finally relented a month later, replying her email with a single "OK" and a CC to elsa dot snow at uarendelle dot edu

-Ten more emails down the drain asking when she should start, Anna decided the best way to tackle unresponsive profs was to storm their offices.
+Ten more emails asking when she should start went unanswered.
+Anna was starting to wonder if Dr. Winters' inbox was some sort of black hole.
+She finally decided the best way to tackle unresponsive profs was to storm their offices.
 Unfortunately for her, she was met by a locked door with a piece of paper taped on it saying, "On sabbatical till June 6".
 Great, that would be past her graduation!

-"Elsa Snow?" the lady replied incredulously.
-What, was the lab website a decade-old and this Elsa person had long graduated?
+"Elsa Snow?" the lady answered with an incredulous tone.
+What?
+Was the lab website a decade-old and this Elsa person had long graduated?
 Couldn't be.
 Grad students were permanent fixtures to the ceilings, they never graduated.

 "I thought she's a grad student at the Winters Lab," Anna emphasized her thoughts.
 The lady nodded knowingly.

 Okay, now she could see the problem.
 In the field of science, the techs were usually the normal ones.
 The others?
 Well, let's just say they had a bit more personality.
-I mean, you had to have personality to torture yourself with another life's worth of education.
-Alright, Anna admitted that she was exaggerating the timeline for most PhD theses here, but nonetheless no understatement about torture.
+You had to have some masochistic personality to torture yourself with another life's worth of education, right?
+Fine, Anna admitted that she was exaggerating the timeline for most PhD theses here, but no understatement about torture.

 The lady quirked a finely-trimmed eyebrow at her.
 She plastered her best grin in response.